-Clinical psychologists may be well-placed to explore issues of sexuality, as in the United Kingdom training programmes incorporate teaching of advanced communication skills and techniques in competent and effective assessment, formulation and intervention (British Psychological Society, 2014; Division of Clinical Psychology, 1995).
-Skills should extend to exploring complex issues and needs with people with severe mental health difficulties (Onyett, 2007; Division of Clinical Psychology, 2010).
+Clinical psychologists may be well-placed to explore issues of sexuality; in the United Kingdom (UK) training programmes incorporate teaching of advanced communication skills and techniques in competent and effective assessment, formulation and intervention (British Psychological Society, 2014; Division of Clinical Psychology, 1995).
+Skills should extend to exploring complex issues and needs with people with severe mental health difficulties (Division of Clinical Psychology, 2010; Onyett, 2007).
 Despite the focus on high level skills, reluctance to address sexuality and intimacy amongst clinical psychologists may be linked to lack of training (Miller & Byers, 2010; Reissing & di Giulio, 2010) or concerns about competency (Miller & Byers, 2012), particularly for those who have recently qualified (Sanger & Persson, 2014).

-Whilst recent research has explored the challenges of discussing sexual issues from a nursing perspective in the United Kingdom (e.g. Gascoyne, Hughes, McCann, & Quinn, 2016) and in Australia (Quinn & Happell, 2012b), little is known about the views and attitudes of clinical psychologists trained in the United Kingdom around discussing issues of sexuality and intimacy with people with psychosis.
+Whilst recent research has explored the challenges of discussing sexual issues from a nursing perspective in the UK (e.g. Gascoyne, Hughes, McCann, & Quinn, 2016) and in Australia (Quinn & Happell, 2012b), little is known about the views and attitudes of clinical psychologists trained in the UK around discussing issues of sexuality and intimacy with people with psychosis.
 Developing on recent research into the role of mental health professionals in discussing the sexual and intimate relationship needs of people with psychosis, the present exploratory study uses Q-methodology to explore UK-based clinical psychologists’ views on discussing issues of sexuality and intimacy with people who experience psychosis.

 Method